nebhrajani-a/ip_notebook/README.md

 `ORG` files, it is recommended that you use Emacs with `org-mode`.

 ## Contact
-Contact `aditya.v.nebhrajani@gmail.com` for further guidance.
+Contact `aditya.v.nebhrajani@gmail.com` for any further assistance.